catwhisperingninja/defi-trader-demo/README.md

 - Free.
 They make this easy.
 Love you, Alchemy.
 Nice work.
 - Create an app.
 Enable the _SEPOLIA_ RPC endpoints.
 NOT the mainnet ETH ones, as well as the Prices API, Token API, etc., as desired.
-- Take note of your APP ID.
-This is NOT your API key.
-You still need it.
+- Take note of your APP ID, which is NOT your API key.
+Both are required.
 - Grab a NEW ETH browser extension crypto wallet
   - (_NEW!_ Yes, because you don't want this privkey associated with any of your actual funds.
 This is a demo.)
 - Set wallet to SEPOLIA testnet